 - Storing the cake in the fridge tends to make it stiff and lose some of its flavors.
 Instead, cover the baked cake and store for 2-3 days at room temperature.

-Tips for Keeping and Storing The Lemon Pound Sheet Cake?
+Tips for Keeping and Storing The Lemon Sponge Sheet Cake?

-- If you’re making Lemon Pound Cake without the glaze, it will easily keep fresh for 3-4 days.
+- If you're making Lemon Sponge Cake without the glaze, it will easily keep fresh for 3-4 days.

 - Adding the lemon glaze seals the top of the cake and will keep it moist and fresh for about one week

-- Lemon Pound Cake freezes very well.
-So long as you don’t glaze the cake beforehand.
+- Lemon Sponge Cake freezes very well.
+So long as you don't glaze the cake beforehand.

 Preheat your oven to 200° Fahrenheit.
-Remove the Lemon Pound Cake from the freezer and place it on a baking sheet.
+Remove the Lemon Sponge Cake from the freezer and place it on a baking sheet.
 Allow the oven to warm the cake for 10 minutes.

 Turn the oven off and allow the cake to sit in the oven for an additional 10 minutes.

 - Preheat the oven to 350° Fahrenheit.
-Cover a 13×18 inch baking sheet with parchment paper.
+Cover a 13x18 inch baking sheet with parchment paper.

 Making The Batter

-- Add the zest of 3 lemons and the juice of 1 lemon to the batter.
+- Beat butter and sugar in a large bowl with an electric mixer (or stand mixer) for about 5 minutes.
+Scrape the sides of the bowl with a spatula.
+Add the zest of 3 lemons and the juice of 1 lemon to the batter.

-- Reduce the speed of the mixer to medium speed and one-by-one add the eggs to the batter.
-Once the eggs have been fully incorporated, add the flour, baking powder, and the dash of salt to the batter.
+- One by one add the eggs to the batter.
+Once the eggs have been fully incorporated, add the flour, baking powder, and the dash of salt.
 Continue to beat on medium speed until the batter is thick and creamy.

-- Spoon the batter onto the prepared baking sheet spread it evenly. and bake the cake for 20 minutes.
-Once the cake has been baked, insert a wooden toothpick to check for doneness.
+- Spoon the batter onto the prepared baking sheet spread it evenly. and bake for 20 minutes.
+Use a wooden toothpick to check for doneness.

-- Allow the cake to cool completely.
-While the cake is cooling, use the toothpick to poke several small holes into the cake (this will allow the glaze to seep through and make the cake extra moist).
+- Allow the cake to cool.
+While the cake is cooling, use the back of a wodden spoon to poke several small holes into the cake (this will allow the glaze to seep through and make the cake extra moist).

 Glazing The Cake